gjbex/training-material/Python/README.md

 11. `Interfacing_C_C++_Fortran`: illustrates how to use Fortran code from Python using `f2py`, C code by using `ctype`, and C/C++ code using SWIG.
+12. `Matplotlib`: a few illustrations of how to use the `pyplot` module.